astropy/specutils/docs/manipulation.rst

 In this case, the ``spec1_bsmooth2`` result should be equivalent to the ``spec1_bsmooth`` in the section above (assuming the flux data of the input ``spec`` is the same).

+The errors are propagated using a standrard "propagation of errors" method, if the uncertainty is defined for the spectrum *and* it is one of StdDevUncertainty, VarianceUncertainty or InverseVariance.
+*Note:* this does *not* consider covariance between points.

 Median Smoothing
 ^^^^^^^^^^^^^^^^